Navigation auf uzh.ch

 Forming teams with the Actor Constellation

-The participants position their interests along the three key areas – a healthy, mobile and cohesive city.
+With the Actor Constellation method, the participants position their interests along the three key areas – a healthy, mobile and cohesive city.
 They position themselves very clearly around the two topics of mobility and cohesion.
 This results in three groups that will work together over the next few hours.

 • The second day is hosted by Léon Späth. © Ursina Roffler / Citizen Science Zürich